Hermès: Expansion under Jean-Louis Dumas

-Hermès added multiple stores worldwide in the 1970s, but declined relative to its competitors.
-Industry observers attributed this decline to Hermès' insistence on exclusively using natural materials for its products while competitors were using synthetic materials.
-A market shift from artificial ingredients back to natural materials contributed to the re-establishment of Hermès as a major player in the fragrance industry.

 Jean-Louis Dumas, the son of Robert Dumas-Hermès, joined the family firm in 1964.
 He took over in 1978 and developed new businesses within Hermès.
 He created the watchmaking subsidiary La Montre Hermès, in Bienne, Switzerland, and acquired the English John Lobb Bootmaker, glass manufacturer Saint-Louis and goldsmith Puiforcat.
 From the 1980s, tableware became a strong segment of the firm.
 And, overall, the collection of Hermès goods expanded in 1990 to include over 30,000 pieces.
 New materials used in the collection included porcelain and crystal.

-Dumas brought in designers Eric Bergère and Bernard Sanz to revamp the apparel collection and, in collaboration, added unusual entries.
-They included the python motorcycle jackets and ostrich-skin jeans, which were dubbed as "a snazzier version of what Hermès has been all along."
-Annual sales in 1978, when Jean-Louis became head of the firm, were reported at US$50 million.
-By 1990, annual sales were reported at US$460 million, mainly due to Dumas's strategy.

 The first advertising campaign, featuring a young girl in jeans wearing a silk square, marked the desire to appeal to a new clientele and broke with the house's traditional codes.
 In 1984, a discussion with his neighbor during a flight from Paris to London, Jane Birkin, led him to design the Birkin Bag.
+The Birkin Bag, or simply "Birkin," was inspired by how Jane Birkin would carry her items in a large, woven basket.
 Jean-Louis Dumas also recruited new talent such as designer Martin Margiela to modernize the ready-to-wear collections.
 Hermès then relocated its workshops and design studios to Pantin, just outside Paris.